joone/loz/README.md

 ```
 $ cd src
-$ ls -l | loz "convert the ls output to JSON format: "
+$ ls -l | loz "convert the input to JSON"

 [
   {